open-edge-insights/video-ingestion/README.md

     ```

     > **Note:**
+    >  * In case one notices Generic Plugin not getting initialized during runtime then try executing `docker system prune` command on the host system.
+This command will remove all stopped containers, networks not used by at least one container, dangling images and build cache which could prevent Generic Plugin from accessing the device.
+    >  * In `IPC` mode if Ingestion service is running with `root` privilige then `ia_video_analytics` and `ia_visualizer` service subscribing to it must also run with `root` privileges.
     >  * In multi-node scenario, replace <HOST_IP> in "no_proxy" with leader node IP address.
     >  * In TCP mode of communication, msgbus subscribers and clients of VideoIngestion are required to configure the "EndPoint" in config.json with host IP and port under "Subscribers" or "Clients" interfaces section.